 This technique is particularly wonderful to use during your travels to fill your sketchbook with special memories from all the places you’ve seen!

-Follow along as we create a mixed media illustration of a pond using graphite pencil, ink pen and watercolors.
+Follow along as we create a mixed media illustration of a pond using a graphite pencil, ink pen and watercolors.

 Supplies you will need: